trace-n/crowdfunding_back_end/README.md

     - [X] When the project was created (auto filled on initial creation)
     - [X] When the project was changed (auto filled on create/update)
     - [X] When the project ends (user defined)
     - [X] User can edit project if they are the owner of the project
+    - [X] User can delete project if they are the owner of the project

 * [X] User can make a Pledge
     - [X] An amount